Explore Munich

 Address: Munich

 The Marienplatz is the heart of Munich and the site of its most important historic buildings.
-The square is dominated by the Neo-Gothic Town Hall featuring its famous Glockenspiel, both built in the 19th century.
+The square is dominated by the Neo-Gothic Town Hall featuring its famous Glockenspiel, both built in the 19th century, although they look authentically Gothic.
 The Glockenspiel delights visitors when it chimes the hours every day at 11am, 12pm and 5pm with its 43 bells, accompanied by moving clockwork figures that display vignettes from Munich's history.
-The Town Hall has a tower that can be accessed by a lift.
-The centre of the square - which was once a vibrant farmer's market - features a statue of the Virgin Mary after which Marienplatz was named.
+The Town Hall has a tower that can be accessed by a lift and from the top you get wonderful views of the city.<br /><br /> The centre of the square, once a vibrant farmer's market, features a statue of the Virgin Mary after which Marienplatz was named.
 Visitors can also explore a toy museum in the Old Town Hall on the square, and the Frauenkirche, Munich's cathedral, dating from the 15th century.
+The square is full of great shops and pleasant outdoor eating areas where you can sit under trees, refuelling, and watch the world pass by.
+The Marienplatz is still a social gathering place for locals, just as it has been throughout its long history, and although it can get a bit crowded it is an un-missable attraction in Munich, and a must for photographers.<br /><br />

 Address: Spiridon-Louis-Ring 21 Munich

-Munich's massive Olympic park complex was constructed for the 20th Olympic Games in 1972, but remains a marvel of modern engineering.
-Its main stadium is a like a massive tent, which can seat close on 70,000 spectators, topped by the largest roof in the world, extending for 720,000 square feet (66,890 sq metres) and made of tinted acrylic glass.
+Munich's massive Olympiapark complex was constructed for the 20th Olympic Games in 1972, but remains a marvel of modern engineering.
+Its main stadium is like an enormous tent, which can seat close on 70,000 spectators, and is topped by one of the largest roofs in the world, extending for 720,000 square feet (66,890 sq metres) and made of tinted acrylic glass.
 The roof collects rainwater which is used to fill the adjacent Olympic lake.
 Tent roof tours (with or without an abseiling option) are on offer.
 Visitors to the site can enjoy a spectacular view from the revolving restaurant and observation terrace which tops the 950-foot (290m) high Olympic Tower.
-Near the tower is the BMW Museum, which displays the history of Germany's famous automobile manufacturer.
-Far from being a remarkable 'white elephant', the park is still in constant use as a lively leisure and recreational centre for the city; on more than 200 days of the year it is the venue for rock and pop concerts, sports events, exhibitions and trade fairs.
+Near the tower is the BMW Museum, which displays the history of Germany's famous automobile manufacturer and is in itself a popular attraction.
+Far from being a remarkable 'white elephant', the Park is still in constant use not only by tourists but by locals who use it as a lively leisure and recreational centre in the city; on more than 200 days of the year it is the venue for rock and pop concerts, sports events, exhibitions and trade fairs.
+Check the website to see what's happening at the venue during your stay.<br /><br />

 Nymphenburg Palace